Afsharid Iran: Civil war and downfall of the Afsharids

 Adel made the mistake of sending his brother Ebrahim to secure the capital Isfahan.
 Ebrahim decided to set himself up as a rival, defeated Adel in battle, blinded him and took the throne.
 Adel had reigned for less than a year.
 Meanwhile, a group of army officers freed Shahrokh from prison in Mashhad and proclaimed him shah in October 1748.
 Ebrahim was defeated and died in captivity in 1750 and Adel was also put to death at the request of Nader Shah's widow.
 Shahrokh was briefly deposed in favour of another puppet ruler Soleyman II but, although blinded, Shahrokh was restored to the throne by his supporters.

 He reigned in Mashhad and from the 1750s his territory was mostly confined to the city and its environs.
 He also faced the Durrani invasions into Khorasan, eventually becoming subjugated to them in Ahmad Shah's second campaign.
-In 1796 Mohammad Khan Qajar, the founder of the Qajar dynasty, seized Mashhad and tortured Shahrokh to force him to reveal the whereabouts of Nader Shah's treasures.
+In 1796, Agha Mohammad Khan Qajar, the founder of the Qajar dynasty, seized Mashhad and tortured Shahrokh to force him to reveal the whereabouts of Nader Shah's treasures.
 Shahrokh died of his injuries soon after and with him the Afsharid dynasty came to an end.
-One of Shahrokh's sons, Nader Mirza, revolted in 1797 upon the death of Agha Mohammad Khan Qajar but the revolt was crushed and he was executed in April 1803.
+One of Shahrokh's sons, Nader Mirza, revolted in 1797 upon Agha Mohammad Khan's death but the revolt was crushed and he was executed in April 1803.
 Shahrokh's descendants continue into the 21st century under the Afshar Naderi surname.